hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

       options = ["mac"]
     }
   ```

+- `output_format` (string) - The output format for the exported virtual machine image.
+Defaults to `ovf`.
+  Available options include `ovf` and `ova`.

+  When set to `ova`, the image is first exported using Open Virtualization
+  / Format (`.ovf`) and then converted to an Open Virtualization Archive
+  (`.ova`) using the VMware [Open Virtualization Format Tool](https://developer.broadcom.com/tools/open-virtualization-format-ovf-tool/latest)
+  (ovftool).
+The intermediate files are removed after the conversion.

+  ~> **Note:** To use the `ova` format option, VMware ovftool must be
+  installed on the Packer host and accessible in either the system `PATH`
+  or the user's `PATH`.

 <!-- End of code generated from the comments of the ExportConfig struct in builder/vsphere/common/step_export.go; -->